 The Greater Vancouver Zoo hosts some pretty cool events at different times of the year.
 In December last year, for example, they hosted their first ever Zoo Lights.
 It was impressive and ran from November 22nd until January 10th.

 In the summer the zoo also has its Brew at the Zoo event which is for adults ages 19+.
-To celebrate both the Lunar New Year and Family Day Long Weekend in 2026, there is the Spring Festival on February 14th to 16th.
+To celebrate both the Lunar New Year and/or Family Day Long Weekend, there is the Spring Festival in February.
 The zoo hosts events at other times of the year too.

 In addition to animals to see and special events like the Spring Festival in February, the Greater Vancouver Zoo also runs day camps for kids.
 During the school Spring Break holidays in 2026, for example, there is a Youth Camp for children ages 10 to 14 from March 16th to 20th.
 There is also a Jr. Zoo Camp for children from kindergarten to age 9 during the week of March 23rd to 27.
 For details, click Zoo Spring Break Camps.